maxGraph/maxGraph/packages/docs/migrate-from-mxgraph.md

 The main changes are the removal of support for Internet Explorer (including VML support) and Legacy Edge.

 ## Application setup

+To migrate your application setup from `mxGraph` to `maxGraph`, follow these steps:

 ### Replace the `mxgraph` dependency with `maxgraph@core`